How to Create a Location-based Application and Why You Should Build One: 5 Top Ideas

 - point out special offers and items that are on-sale

 4. Location-based app for notifying users about threats nearby.
 Unfortunately, a modern world is not as safe as we’d like it to be with acts of terrorism, natural and various human-instigated disasters happening daily.
 This kind of app can provide users with crucial notifications based on the automated analysis of local online newspapers while spare them the overwhelming flow of bad news from around the world.

 LastQuake (France) and FEMA (USA) offer information about a limited types of events, quakes and weather-related respectively, but the world still lacks a sophisticated solution in this field.

 5. Location-based app for planning a weekend.
-We surely have a lot of mobile travel guides and apps for finding a place to eat, to sleep and to hang out at.
+We surely have a lot of mobile travel guides and apps for finding a place to eat, to sleep, and to hang out at.
 But all trip planning is still on us.
-A location based app for Android and iOS that could offer decent weekend planning (tickets, hotel, sightseeing, clubbing) based on user’s budget and type of leisure they prefer will get a lot of hype.
-Plus, there would be a clear profit for brands: you could prioritize or advertise activities they offer for a fee.
+A location-based app for Android and iOS that could offer decent weekend planning (booking tickets or hotel, sightseeing, clubbing) based on the user’s budget and type of leisure they prefer will get a lot of hype.
+Plus, there would be a clear profit for brands: you could prioritize or advertise the activities they offer for a fee.

-Geolocation technology have something to offer beyond suggesting popular restaurants nearby and yet another location based dating app.
-You just got to think what activities are location-related and where would people love to see a little bit of automation.
+Geolocation technology has something to offer beyond suggesting popular restaurants nearby and yet another location-based dating app.
+You just got to think of what activities are location-related and where would people love to see a bit of automation.